Gold IRA Rollover Guide: Moving to Precious Metals from A 401k

 The following coins are approved for use within gold IRA accounts and other tax-advantaged retirement accounts in the U.S.

 - American Gold Eagles.
-These American Gold Eagle coins are only 93.7% pure gold, and so don’t meet the usual fineness requirements for an IRA.
+These American Gold Eagle coins are only 93.7% pure gold, so they don’t meet the usual fineness requirements for an IRA.
 But Congress created an exception for these popular coins in the law.

 - American Gold Buffalos